 If someone buys my music on iTunes, Amazon, or in a record store (remember those?), let alone streams it on Spotify, it’s all short-term money.
 That might be the last interaction I have with that particular fan.
 But if I give that fan the same record for free in exchange for a connection (an e-mail and a zip code), I can make that same money, if not double or triple that amount, over time.
 And “over time” is key, since the ultimate career success is sustainability.
 Longevity.
 See, the reality is that out of a $10 iTunes album sale, I probably net around a dollar.
 So if I give that record away, and as a result am able to get that fan out to a concert (I can use their zip code to specifically promote my shows in their area), I make approximately $10 back, and twice that if they visit the merch table.
 I can sell them an older/newer album and make approximately $10 back.
 The point is, if I can find some organic way to creatively engage them in a paid follow-up transaction, I increase my revenue 10 times on any one of these interactions.

-As I have watched Derek’s solo career,1 I have watched him gain (and lose)2 fans.
-A lot of Derek’s core fan base comes from his decade in Caedmon’s Call3, and they have largely stayed with him.
+As I have watched Derek’s solo career, ((I run derekwebb.net and consider Derek to be a friend.
+It’s stagnated in the last few years because of the social media tools that make it easy for fans to stay up to date themselves.))
+I have watched him gain (and lose) ((Derek is pretty strident in his beliefs, and that has run some of his fans away.)) fans.
+A lot of Derek’s core fan base comes from his decade in Caedmon’s Call ((I run their fan site, too.)), and they have largely stayed with him.
 He’s developed quite a following, which is to his credit.
 He gave away Mockingbird, which I feel was a watershed for his career.
 It was a new idea at the time for artists of his caliber; sure, Radiohead did it, but a lot of people know Radio head.
 Relatively far fewer people know of Derek Webb.
 Giving away a record was a way for him to broaden the fan base because the cost of trying out his music dropped only to the time cost of giving it a listen.

 This brings me to my only concern with the NoiseTrade model: findability.
 There is certainly a case where like-minded artists whose fans are aware of the other artist.
-As an example, Derek Webb fans generally know who Andrew Osenga is, because they either knew him as the front man for The Normals or knew him as someone who entered Caedmon’s Call as Derek left it.4 So when Andy put up a sampler on NoiseTrade, it rapidly shot up the charts.
-I downloaded it because I knew one of the not-so secrets of NoiseTrade, which is that the front page lists artists in order of the number of downloads5.
+As an example, Derek Webb fans generally know who Andrew Osenga is, because they either knew him as the front man for The Normals or knew him as someone who entered Caedmon’s Call as Derek left it. ((I refuse to think of it as a replacement because of the dynamic shift of the band.))
+So when Andy put up a sampler on NoiseTrade, it rapidly shot up the charts.
+I downloaded it because I knew one of the not-so secrets of NoiseTrade, which is that the front page lists artists in order of the number of downloads ((This is the default setting.
+You can sort by other criteria.)).
 This is an acceptable measurement of what should be on the front page, but I think that it’s a problem to end there.
 Back to Derek:

 But as it tends to do, the market is adapting.
 The whole business used to be focused on the head of the sales curve, the handful of artists who were selling records in the millions of copies.
 But as music sales have sharply declined and fewer artists than ever are winding up at the head of that curve, attention is drifting to the “long tail” of the curve where thousands of niche artists live, none selling more than a few thousand records each.
 The power of the “long tail” is in the fact that its combined record sales are more than the combined sales of the top-selling artists occupying the steadily narrowing head of the curve.
 While there will always likely be a “hit” market resulting in a precious few artists moving records in the millions, the business is shifting to service these niches.

 NoiseTrade is in the marketplace of ways to acquire new music, right along there with Pandora, Spotify, and the like.
 While Derek has made an effective case for why the streaming models don’t work in the artist’s favor, I feel that NoiseTrade suffers from the same big head / long tail issue as its own market.
-While this is to be expected at some level6, I think that tools exist for NoiseTrade to fight that dynamic and flatten the marketplace.
+While this is to be expected at some level ((Power laws are found in most marketplaces, and even in conversational media.
+Go look at message board post totals or number of tweets—we all follow that one person who is the chatterbox.
+In my group of friends, it’s me.)), I think that tools exist for NoiseTrade to fight that dynamic and flatten the marketplace.
 One of Derek’s kicks is to democratize music, and I think that the way to do this is to put the power in the hands of the people.

 I should stop and provide an example here.
 If Derek or Andy put something up on NoiseTrade, I’m going to say something about it to my friends, most likely via Twitter.
 My friends know to expect that.
 I may also become passionate about another artist; as an example, my love for Josh Garrels’s latest record.
 You can get Love & War & the Sea in Between record on NoiseTrade, too.
 Given that there are a lot of common themes among the three artists, there’s bound to be some overlap in the fan bases.
 Do my friends know about Josh Garrels?
 Yes, because I’ve championed the record endlessly.
 But my friends are but a small slice of NoiseTrade’s user base.
 Even moreso, do my friends know of my love for Sloan, Canada’s power pop mainstay?
 Maybe they do, but with that NT release, I didn’t say anything about it.